snkashis/android-docs/src/pages/plugins/overview/china.md

 All of these files add up to the resulting APK size.
 If, for example, your app doesn't need `x86` support, you could drop `x86` and `x86_64` to save some space.
 This is done using ABI Splitting, a feature that lets you build an APK file for each CPU, only containing the relevant native libraries.
 This process is described in the [Android Studio Project Site](http://tools.android.com/tech-docs/new-build-system/user-guide/apk-splits#TOC-ABIs-Splits).
 Aside from the Mapbox Maps SDK native libraries, the shift module native code will also be dropped and optionally split up if you set your project up to do so.

 ## Using the correct objects
 The plugin has wrapper classes to be used in place of their "typical" counterparts.
-For example, in the regular Maps SDK for Android, you'd use the `MapView` inside your activities' layouts.
+For example, in the Maps SDK for Android, you'd use the `MapView` inside your activities' layouts.
 When using this plugin, a lint error will appear telling you to use the `ChinaMapView` instead, which wraps the `MapView` object.
 The `ChinaMapView` class does nothing more but set default values for optimal performance inside China.
 This includes requesting map tiles from our Chinese servers.

-In the provided chart below, you'll find a list of the objects which you'd typically use in the Maps SDK for Android and their counterparts found inside of this plugin.
+In the chart below, you'll find a list of the objects you'd typically use in the Maps SDK for Android and their counterparts found inside of this plugin.

 | Mapbox Maps SDK for Android | China Plugin |
 | --- | --- |